marczaku/215-trees/3-binary-search-tree/README.md

 ### Search

 Searching works very similar to Binary Search in a sorted collection.
-But instead of calculatung the next indes as the average between `min` and `max`, we just need to choose the `left` or `right` child on each node:
+But instead of calculating the next index as the average between `min` and `max`, we just need to choose the `left` or `right` child on each node:

 ```
 If root.data is equal to search.data